jaredevans/chat-relay-server/README.md

 # chat-relay-server
-Chat relay server and chat client for 1:1 chat and open chatroom - python
+Chat relay server and chat client for 1:1 chat and open chatroom

+Python with websockets (TLS).

 For reference only.
 Do not use for production due to insecure code.